 In addition to the bluff above, much of the cost of which can be equitably assessed upon private property benefited, a park drive and walk can be carried close along the river, crossing by bridges where necessary.
+A walk can be built close along the river, crossing by bridges where necessary.
 A walk can be built along the river elsewhere.

 This park includes the boldest natural scenery of either of the large parks.

 Having the river gorge and Fort Wright Reservation southwest of it, it will receive the prevailing southwest breezes of summer free from dust and smoke.